riverbed/steelscript-appfwk/docs/tutorial.rst

     report = Report.create("Stock Report")
     report.add_section()

-Next step is to instantiate the ``StockTable`` class and adding columns to the table object after.
+Next step is to instantiate the ``StockTable`` class and add columns to the table object.

 .. code-block:: python